 name and email address, they will be stored separately from your

 other personal data and test results.
-All of our databases are
+Names and email addresses

-password-protected and secure.
-No one can identify you without
+our databases are password-protected and secure.
+No one can

 What if I change my mind and don't want to participate